Josh White's Guest Tools: Bio, Stats, Cover Art, Platforms

 My Qualifications:

-Josh White is a retired U.S. Air Force Master Sergeant, award-winning storyteller, and the founder of HeroFront Media LLC.
-With over 20 years of military service across six assignments, two deployments, and one humanitarian mission, he built a career at the intersection of public health, strategic communication, media production, and resilience training.
-His leadership roles included Aerospace Ground Equipment Technician, Public Health NCO, Pandemic Mitigation Lead, Executive Officer, and Base Honor Guard NCOIC.
-He was named one of the Air Force’s 12 Outstanding Airmen of the Year in 2018—a distinction awarded to just 12 of 260,000+ enlisted members.
+Joshua White is a retired U.S. Air Force Master Sergeant, award-winning storyteller, and founder of HeroFront Media LLC.
+With over 20 years of service across six assignments, two deployments, and one humanitarian mission, he built a career at the intersection of public health, flight-line Maintenance, strategic communication, media production, and resilience training.
+His leadership roles included Aerospace Ground Equipment Technician, Public Health SNCO, Pandemic Mitigation Lead, Group Commander's Executive Officer, and Base Honor Guard NCOIC.
+He was named one of the Air Force’s 12 Outstanding Airmen of the Year in 2018—a distinction awarded to just 12 of more than 260,000 enlisted members.

-Josh is best known as the creator and host of the HeroFront Podcast, a platform giving veterans and military voices the recognition they deserve.
-Since 2018, HeroFront has grown into a nationally recognized media brand, amassing over 200,000 downloads across 66 countries and achieving more than 40 million views across Facebook, YouTube, TikTok, Instagram, Threads, and LinkedIn.
-The podcast has featured over 150 guests and earned the 2022 Veteran Podcast of the Year award.
-Josh was selected as a social media voice for the Air Force Sergeants Association and a founding member of Project Morpheus, an Air Force initiative led by the Vice Chief of Staff to inspire connection and innovation.
+Josh is best known as the creator and host of the HeroFront Podcast, a platform dedicated to giving veterans and military voices the recognition they deserve.
+Since its launch in 2018, HeroFront has grown into a nationally recognized media brand, with more than 200,000 downloads across 66 countries and 40 million views across social platforms.
+The podcast—honored as the 2022 Veteran Podcast of the Year—has featured over 150 guests and is celebrated for its authenticity, emotion, and impact.

-In addition to his podcasting success, Josh has led large-scale marketing and communication campaigns for major Air Force events, including the Catalyst of Growth Summit, Eglin AFB’s Air Force Ball, and AFSA’s national summit—helping raise $1.5 million and attracting tens of thousands of attendees.
-His creative work includes professional video recaps, fundraising strategy, and digital media production used to enhance brand visibility and drive engagement.
+In addition to his storytelling work, Josh has led large-scale communication and marketing campaigns for major Air Force and veteran community events, including the Catalyst of Growth Summit, Eglin AFB Air Force Ball, and AFSA National Summit, helping raise over $1.5 million and engage tens of thousands.
+His creative work spans professional video recaps, fundraising strategy, and digital media production that drive visibility and engagement.

-During his final years on active duty, Josh deployed to Israel as a joint-force combat medic and PA aide, where he helped develop multinational casualty evacuation protocols and captured field media used in senior briefings.
-As Chief of Public Health Operations during COVID-19, he led crisis communications and built educational campaigns that sustained 95% readiness and contributed to a 30% drop in drug use, earning the Secretary of Defense Drug Awareness Award.
+During his final years on active duty, Josh deployed to Israel as a joint-force combat medic and PA aide, developing multinational casualty evacuation protocols and capturing field media used in senior briefings.
+As Chief of Public Health Operations during COVID-19, he led crisis communications that sustained 95% readiness and contributed to a 30% drop in drug use, twice earning the Secretary of Defense Drug Awareness Award through a dedicated and targeted social media anti-drug campaign.
+(2024/2025).

-His mission is simple—use storytelling, connection, and creative media to inspire change and give others the courage to be heard.
+His mission is simple: to use storytelling, connection, and creative media to inspire change and remind others that purpose begins at the end of their comfort zone.

 Topics I Can Speak On: